RS Media: Personalities

-Users may also modify the existing personalities or create their own from scratch.
+Users may also modify the existing personalities or create their own from scratch, using the provided Personality Editor software.

 Multimedia features

-The RS Media is capable of recording and playing MP3's, MPEG4's, JPEG's, as well as Java applications.
+The RS Media is capable of recording and playing MP3's, MPEG4's, JPEG's, and Java applications.
 It comes with 3 Java games that are controlled with the remote control and displayed to its LCD screen.
 It can also be used as an audio player via the stereo line-in port.
 The built-in memory can be supplemented by inserting an SD memory card (up to 1GB in size) into the SD slot.

 Programming

 Like other WowWee robots, the RS Media can be programmed to execute sequences of moves and audio clips either as a standalone program or as a reaction to a sound, touch or visual stimulus.
 The RS Media has the same programming mode as the V2, Puppet Mode, where the user can manually bend and move the robot's body parts to create a program.
 The most sophisticated way to program the RS Media is by use of the computer applications.